 Does an IVA affect my job?

-It is your decision whether you tell your employed about your IVA.
+First of all, it is your decision whether you tell your employer about your IVA.
 Most jobs do not carry out regular credit checks and if they did, they would need your express permission to do so.
 In most cases, an IVA would not affect your job.
 The only times we have seen this have a negative affect on your job is if someone is in a role such as insolvency practitioner, accountant or banker.
 In most of these cases as long as you receive permission from your employer, it isn’t a problem.
 What employer wouldn’t want their employee to take sensible measures to avoid bankruptcy?

 Will having an IVA stop me being selected for a job?

 Your average job doesn’t have strict financial vetting procedures that would stipulate having an IVA is undesirable, but there are some jobs and contracts that do.
 The Police, Fire Service or Prison Service certainly do, as do positions with fiscal responsibility such as an accountant or solicitor.
 All have strict financial vetting procedures, but for your average job credit checks aren’t completed.
 If your new job is an internal promotion, it would be very uncommon to start running financial checks on you to see if you are suitable.
 If the new job is external, some places run credit checks and some don’t.
 It all depends on the company and mainly the industry they are in.
 Your new job will have to request your express consent to run a credit check, so you would have plenty of notice.
 We would recommend always being upfront and honest with your new job, I am sure they will understand!
 You can read our IVA FAQ to see which debts can be included in your IVA and to check if these would affect your employment.

 Does an employer have to know about your IVA?